-- Primary Building Materials.
-A primary building material shall mean a material that a. covers 60 percent or more of a facade surface area excluding transparent surfaces.
+- a.
+Primary Building Materials.
+A primary building material shall mean a material that covers 60 percent or more of a façade surface area excluding transparent surfaces.
 When there is a change in exterior building material, the material change must occur at the inside corner of a building form, or a minimum of 8 feet beyond an outside corner.
 The following primary cladding materials are allowed: - i.
 Stucco (minimum 2-coat) - ii.
 Stone (must extend vertically to the foundation) - iii.
-Stone-colored brick (must extend vertically to the foundation) - iv.
-Exterior insulation finishing system (EIFS) panels - b.
+Stone-colored brick (must extend vertically to the foundation) - b.
 Secondary Building Materials.
-A secondary building material shall mean a material that covers less than 40 percent of a façade surface area excluding transparent surfaces.
+A secondary building material shall mean a material that covers 40 percent or less of a façade surface area excluding transparent surfaces.
 The following secondary cladding materials are allowed: - i.
 Metal (wrought iron, copper, bronze) with a non-reflective finish - ii.
-Wood - Split-face Concrete Masonry Unit (CMU) iii.

-- iv.
-Terra cotta tile - Brick or brick veneer v - Glazed tile vi. - Building Colors.
-A maximum of four colors shall be applied to be the building C. façade: - i.
+Wood - iii.
+Split-face Concrete Masonry Unit (CMU) - iv.
+Terra cotta tile - v.
+Brick or brick veneer - vi.
+Glazed tile - c.
+Building Colors.
+A maximum of four colors shall be applied to be the building façade: - i.
 Primary color comprising 60 percent or more of the façade. - ii.
 Secondary color comprising no more than 30 percent of the façade. - iii.
-Tertiary color comprising no more than 10 percent of the façade. - Accent color for use on trim and architectural details. iv.
+Tertiary color comprising no more than 10 percent of the façade. - iv.
+Accent color for use on trim and architectural details.